jod35/fastapi-beyond-CRUD/docs/chapter5.md

 # Chapter Four: Databases with SQLModel in FastAPI

-In the previous chapter, we developed a functional CRUD API that operated on a simple in-memory database, represented by a Python list.
+In the preceding chapter, we developed a functional CRUD API that operated on a simple in-memory database, represented by a Python list.
 However, in real-world applications, it's essential to use a persistent database to store all necessary data.

 ## Choosing a Database for FastAPI